We’ve all been there.

 Check out the following video.
 Even the biggest singers on earth suffer voice breaks from time to time.

-Trust me, if Ariana Grande and Mariah Carey can have a vocal break, so can you.
+Trust me, if those singers can have a vocal break, so can you.

 And you may think that you’ll always have that break in your voice but here’s the truth: you can fix your vocal break.

 And having taught more than 500 students, I promise that it just takes some practice and the right singing techniques to overcome your vocal break and sing stronger than ever.